What is customer acquisition?

 A 1% improvement in customer acquisition results in a 3.32% increase in bottom-line revenue.
 Meanwhile, a 1% improvement in customer retention results in 6.71% bottom-line improvement.
 Improving monetization by 1% results in a 12.70% increase in your bottom-line revenue.

-Customer retention and monetization cannot be overlooked when you're building and expanding a SaaS company.
-They should be used in tandem with acquisition strategies to achieve maximum growth.
+Customer retention and monetization cannot be overlooked when you're building and expanding a SaaS company, so monetization and retention analysis should be used in tandem with acquisition strategies to achieve maximum growth.

 Read more about growth through acquisition, retention, and monetization here.